Returns the current request id.

 If it is not a log request, this method comes up with a unique id for the current request.

-On ASP.NET Core, it looks at the TraceIdentifier property of the HttpContext.
+JSNLog looks at the TraceIdentifier property of the HttpContext to get the request id.

 If the method can't get the request id with the above means, it generates a random GUID.